Three Seattle City Council members back new $20 car-tab fee for bridge maintenance

 When Pedersen floated the idea for increasing bridge-maintenance spending last month, Councilmember Teresa Mosqueda described the idea as a “mostly car centric proposal.”
 Pedersen argued bus riders and others also benefit from well-maintained bridges.

 As chair of the council’s budget committee, Mosqueda this week proposed a package of changes to Mayor Jenny Durkan’s proposed 2021 budget.
-The package included a Pederson proposal to add $4 million for inventorying bridge conditions.
+The package included a Pedersen proposal to add $4 million for inventorying bridge conditions.

 Representatives for Laborers Local 242, Ironworkers Local 86 and the Sodo Business Improvement Area offered statements supportive of the fee Friday.